box/developer.box.com/content/pages/changelog/index.md

 ## 2019-12-31 / EOL of Classic Relay API Endpoints

-As [previously communicated][changelog-eol-relay-apis], Classic Relay API endpoints are officially at an end of life state as of today.
+As previously communicated on October 18 2019, Classic Relay API endpoints are officially at an end of life state as of today.

 The following endpoints are affected by this EOL and will now start responding